thegoodstuffshack/bad-apple-in-x86-assembly/README.md

 - format using macro:
 - 5x (db, 16x left arrow, comma, space) + del
 - then run til end of file

+### TO DO
+- read all frames to memory when needed
+- print frames to screen